 Do you know what potential in settlement your case has?
 If you sustained simple soft tissue injuries, you don’t want to attempt to con your insurance adjuster into thinking that your injuries are worse than they actually are.
 You should always stand firm when the adjuster is involved, meaning, don’t settle for less than you deserve, either!
 It is vital to remember that no two injury events are exactly alike.
 Since all cases vary, so do the injuries and effects that are taken on those involved.
 Always communicate what you believe you deserve!

 If you believe you need help in your personal injury claim, you may want to speak with an experienced attorney.
 Personal injury can be a highly complex law and you may have many questions regarding your case.
-Speak to an attorney that you can trust at WTW.
+Speak to an attorney that you can trust at Welebir Law.
 Call to schedule a consultation immediately, and gain the compensation that you deserve!